gabrieudev/url-shortener/README.md

 ## Contact

-If you have any suggestions or questions, contact me on [LinkedIn](https://www.linkedin.com/in/gabrieudev).
+If you have any suggestions or questions, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/gabrieudev).

 ---